deckgo/deckdeckgo/doc/slides/slides.md

 #### Note

-The slide Gif is useful for Gifs but could be use for any images too, in case you would like for example to display an image fullscreen
+The slide Gif is useful for Gifs but could be use for any images too, in case you would like for example to display an image fullscreen.

 #### Usage